 The Dogs of War

-With Memorial Day just around the corner it’s important to take a few moments to reflect on those who’ve given all in defense of their homes, ideals, and loved ones.
+This Memorial Day it’s important to take a few moments away from the Summer fun to reflect on those who’ve given all in defense of their homes, ideals, and loved ones.
 The dogs of war never volunteer but serve just as valiantly and sacrifice just as much.
 Military War Dogs (MWD’s) are the often forgotten casualties of war.
 The use of dogs in battle goes back to the ancient Romans, Persians, Egyptians and Greeks among others.
 In fact, nearly every great military throughout history has employed canines in varying capacities.

 Throughout history dogs have been used mostly for tracking, intimidation, and security.
 However some dogs were employed on a mission of mercy.
 They were sent into the field of bodies to find those who were still alive and bring them water.
 They would also return and lead their handlers back to those who might still be saved.
 WWI & WWII dogs were mostly volunteered by their civilian owners and returned home after the war.